NeoCellSsjGod/empires-and-allies/README.md

 ## Project

 ***Actual objectives***:
 - Map, troops and building resources must be recovered.
-Thes where stored in Zynga's servers, not in the Flash.
+They where stored somewhere in Zynga's servers, not in the game Flash file.
 - Recreate a game server and link the game launcher to it.
 - Transform Facebook social stuff to a new service.